axibase/atsd/rule-engine/notifications/hipchat.md

 ## Proxy Settings

-If the HipChat API server is not accessible from the ATSD server, open the **Network Settings** and specify [proxy parameters](../notifications/README.md#network-settings).
+If the HipChat API server is not accessible from the ATSD server, open the **Network Settings** section and specify [proxy parameters](../notifications/README.md#network-settings).

 ## Webhook Settings